Welcome to Part Four of our Web Site Traffic Blueprint article series, where we show you how to automate traffic to your site using WordPress.

-How do you get all this done?
+How do you get all of this done?

 The video below shows you how everything works once your WordPress site has been expertly configured …

-- Distribute comments automatically to other blogs
+- Syndicate comments automatically to other blogs

 Download URL: https://wordpress.org/plugins/jetpack

-(Connect Jetpack to your WordPress.com account)
+(Make sure the Jetpack plugin is connected to your WordPress.com account)

-Next, activate the Publicize feature …
+Next, activate a feature called Publicize …

 (Jetpack – Publicize)